5l1v3r1/Mrs.Robot/README.md

 ## Download_the_fashion_data &#x1F49C;

-* Download the fashion dataset with over 60,000 fashion training set images [train-images-idx3-ubyte.gz](http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/train-images-idx3-ubyte.gz) from [here](https://github.com/zalandoresearch/fashion-mnist#get-the-data)
+* Download **Mrs.Robot's fashion dataset with over 60,000 fashion training set images** [train-images-idx3-ubyte.gz](http://fashion-mnist.s3-website.eu-central-1.amazonaws.com/train-images-idx3-ubyte.gz) from [here](https://github.com/zalandoresearch/fashion-mnist#get-the-data)
-* Large file size (26 MBytes) - will need to uncompress file
+* Uncompress the large file size (26 MBytes)
 * Move the uncompressed file `train-images-idx3-ubyte` into `dataset` folder in the example folder of this repo

 ---

 ## Run_the_training_script &#x1F49C;

-* Fashion data file is large, can't feed all the data to the model at once due to computer memory limitations. **Data is split into "batches"**
+* Can not feed all the data to the model at once due to computer memory limitations so **data is split into "batches"**
 * When all batches are fed exactly once, an "epoch" is completed.
 As training script runs, **preview images afer every epoch will show**
-* At the end of each epoch the preview image should look more and more like an item of clothing
+* At the end of each epoch the preview image should look more and more like an item of clothing for Mrs.Robot

 ```sh
 yarn train